damonto/estkme-cloud/README.md

 If you click the "Process Notification" button on the eSTK.me eUICC, the server will receive a notification request and send all notifications.

-Please note that:

-1. All enable, disable and install notifications will be deleted after sending.

-2. The delete notifications will be kept in your eSTK.me eUICC.

 ### Donate

 If you like this project, you can donate to the following addresses: